bweh451/MyCV/README.md

 The installation is simple, all you have to do is to download all the files and open the index.html file in your web brower (you can do this by draging and dropping the file into one of your web browser's windows) read and enjoy.

 ## Usage
 As stated before, this is just a simple website for my CV.
-Just scroll throug and have a read!
+Just scroll through and have a read!
 I had did use media queries in CSS to make the website fully responsive so you can enjoy it on any screen !
 ![Big Screen](/README_src/big.png)
 ![Smaller Screen](/README_src/small.png)
 ![Mobile Screen](/README_src/mobile.png)